SiebeLeDe/pyfrag_plot/README.md

 Code that analyzes and plots data from pyfrag calculations

-> [!NOTE]
-> Make sure that the order of the keys involving overlap, orbitalenergy and population are in the same order:

 > [!IMPORTANT]
-> Crucial information necessary for users to succeed
+> Make sure that the order of the keys involving overlap, orbitalenergy and population are in the same order

 ### Overlap order